trevorstephens/gplearn/doc/index.rst

 I hope you get some excellent results from using gplearn!
 If you do, please `drop me a line on my blog <http://trevorstephens.com>`_ about how you used it.

-Next up, read some more details about what Genetic Programming is, and how it works...
+Next up, read some more details about :ref:`what Genetic Programming is <intro>`, and how it works...

 Contents: